 The jewelry is held at right angles by the dermal anchor’s root.
 There are holes inside this base.
-Once the anchor is implanted under the dermal surface, the surrounding skin starts to repair, and the epidermis grows through into the opening and attaches to the flesh on either side.
+Once the anchor is implanted under the dermal surface, the surrounding skin starts to repair.
+The epidermis grows through into the opening and attaches to the flesh on either side.
 Since skin develops through the opening, the anchor should remain firmly in place.

 What are the ways to maintain dermal piercing in place?

 Sadly, many people’s bodies refuse anything, so you are prone to be affected again if you are rejected once.
-Having just said, you may lower your risk of denial by adopting these practices.
+That is why, you may lower your risk of denial by adopting these practices.